-Chapters 9 to 11 give working examples of curriculum in relation to the following content areas: maths and science; technology and environmental education; language, literacy and information and communication technologies; the arts, health, wellbeing and physical activity.
-By the time you read through these chapters, we hope you will feel you have answered Kiri's query
+Chapters 9 to 11 give working examples of curriculum in relation to the following content areas: science, technology, engineering and mathematics; languages and literacies; and the arts and health, wellbeing and physical activity.
+By the time you have read through these chapters, we hope you will feel you have answered Kiri's query about curriculum writers knowing what they were on about!

 Michael raised an issue that faces many professionals in the field: the assessment and evaluation of a centre or classroom.
-He asked, 'How does all this fit with what the Education Review Office expects to see when they come to do their review?'.
+He assessment the range of methods used by teachers to monitor whether children are achieving learning aims and objectives and gaining new knowledge of content and subject matter evaluation the range of methods used by teachers and other stakeholders to monitor whether the curriculum is effective in promoting children's learning and is using the most appropriate methods of teaching, learning and assessment cultural-historical curriculum a curriculum based on Vygotsky's theory and neo-Vygotskian research, which recognises the social, cultural and historical influences on children's learning asked, 'How does all this fit with what the Education Review Office expects to see when they come in to do a review?'
 Different countries have different expectations, of course, and different processes for reviewing how things are going in a centre or classroom.
 Basic requirements focus on whether or not the teacher or the school uses the curriculum documents for organising their teaching and learning, through to a comprehensive review that leads to a licence (or accreditation) to operate the early childhood education service.
-In Chapters 7 and 8 you will be introduced to the nuances between assessing children and assessing the outcomes of a curriculum through an evaluation of what is happening in a school or in a centre.
+In Chapters 7 and 8 you will be introduced to the nuances between assessing children and assessing the outcomes of a curriculum through an evaluation of what is happening during children's play in a school or centre.
 In Chapter 8 you will read about how one curriculum leader evaluates the school's implementation of its curriculum.
 There you will see specific references to the issue identified by Michael about the relationship between what a teacher does and what a system expects in relation to the implementation and evaluation of a curriculum.